jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Key recovery**: process of reconstructing an encryption key from the cyphertext alone; if there is a workable key recovery system, it means the algorithm is not secure
 - **Key space**: represents the total number of possible values of keys in a cryptographic algorithm or password; keyspace = 2 to the power of the number of bits, so 4 bits = 16 keys, 8 bits = 256 keys
 - **Meet-in-the-middle**: attack that uses a known plaintext message and both encryption of the plaintext and decryption of the ciphertext simultaneously in a brute-force manner to identify the encryption key; 2DES is vulnerable to this attack
+- **Microcontroller**: similar to system on a chip (SoC), consists of a CPU, memory, IO devices, and non-volatile storage (e.g. flash or ROM/PROM/EEPROM); think Raspberry Pi or Arduino
+- Mobile device deployment models that cover allowing or providing mobile devices for employees include: BYOD, COPE, CYOD, and COMS/COBO; also consider VDI and VMI options;
+- Mobile device deployment policies should address things like data ownership, support ownership, patch and update management, security product management, forensics, privacy, on/offboarding, adherence to corporate policies, user acceptance, legal concerns, acceptable use policies, camera/video, microphone, Wi-Fi Direct, tethering and hotspots, contactless payment methods, and infrastructure considerations
 - **Multistate systems**: certified to handle data from different security classifications simultaneously
 - **One-time pad**: series of randomly generated symmetric encryption keys, each one to be used only once by the sender and recipient; to be successful, the key must be generated randomly without any known pattern; the key must be at least as long as the message to be encrypted; the pads must be protected against physical disclosure and each pad must be used only one time, then discarded
 - **Out-of-band**: transmitting or sharing control information (e.g. encryption keys and crypto variables) by means of a separate and distinct communications path, channel, or system
+- **Personal electronic device (PED)** security features can usually be managed using mobile device management (MDM) or unified endpoint management (UEM) solutions, including device authentication, full-device encryption, communication protection, remote wiping, communication protection, device lockout, screen locks, GPS and location services, content management, app control, push notification management, third-party app store control, rooting/jailbreaking, credential management and more
 - **Plaintext**: message or data in its readable form, not turned into a secret
+- **RTOS**: real-time operating system (RTOS) is an operating system specifically designed to manage hardware resources and run applications with precise timing and high reliability; they are designed to process data with minimum latency; an RTOS is often stored on ROM; they use deterministic timing, meaning tasks are completed within a defined time frame and is designed to operate in a hard (i.e. missing a deadline can cause system failure) or soft (missing a deadline degrades performance but is not catastrophic) real-tme condition
 - **Salting vs key stretching**: salting adds randomness and uniqueness to each password before hashing, which reduces the effectiveness of rainbow table attacks; key stretching makes the hashing process deliberately slow, making it much more challenging for attackers to crack passwords using brute-force or precomputed tables; common password hashing algorithms that use key stretching include PBKDF2, bcrypt, and scrypt
+- **SDx**: software-defined everything refers to replacing hardware with software using virtualization; includes virtualization, virtualized software, virtual networking, containerization, serverless architecture, IaC, SDN, VSAN, software-defined storage (SDS), VDI, VMI SDV, and software-defined data center (SDDC)
 - **Session key**: a symmetric encryption key generated for one-time use; usually requires a key encapsulation approach to eliminate key management issues
+- **Static Environments**: apps, OSs, hardware, or networks that are created/configured to meet a particular need or function are set to remain unaltered; static environments, embedded systems, network-enabled devices, edge, fog, and mobile devices need security management that may include network segmentation, security layers, app firewalls, manual updates, firmware version control, wrappers, and control redundancy/diversity
 - **Stream mode encryption**: system using a process that treats the input plaintext as a continuous flow of symbols, encrypting one symbol at a time; usually uses a streaming key, using part of the key as a one-time key for each symbol's encryption
 - **Stream ciphers**: encrypt the digits (typically bytes), or letters (in substitution ciphers) of a message one at a time
 - **Substitution cipher**: encryption/decription process using subsitution